 Vestibular Schwannoma (VS) that grow on a Vestibular Nerve will typically also damage the cochlear nerve as well.
 The cochlear nerve is responsible for the function of the cochlea and therefore hearing.
 Cranial Nerve 8 (CN VIII), the Vestibulocochlear Nerve starts at the brainstem and splits to become the vestibular nerve and the cochlear nerve.

 The three semicircular canals of the vestibular system can be best understood by understanding the workings of a gyroscope, used by ships and planes.

 Since it can be a slow process from the point one nerve starts to become damaged to the point where both nerves are completely broken, individuals with NF2 tend to adjust better and faster than individuals whose nerves are damaged for other reasons.
 However; since vision is used to compensate for the loss of these nerves, in bad vision situations like night or if vision issues develop, balance issues will continue to be a problem.

 Vestibular rehabilitation therapy (VRT) is very important following vestibular nerve damage.
 The dizziness, vertigo, balance problems, and other symptoms can lead to unnatural standing and walking methods.
 This improper compensation can be even harder to correct, lead to worsening of symptoms and often causing headache, muscle tension, and fatigue.

 VRT is an exercise program used to treat people of many different ear conditions that result in damaged Vestibular Nerves.
 Because of the number of people with these issues, people trained to do VRT are not hard to find.

-Some Painkillers including; Codeine, Percocet and Tylenol #3 can make a person Lightheaded and Dizzy.
+* Note: Some Pain Killers including; 1) Codeine, 2) Percocet, and 3) Tylenol #3, can cause Lightheadedness and Dizziness.
 Taking these things can make walking after Vestibular Nerve damage even more difficult.